EnvyIT/quarkus-kafka/README.md

 1. Execute `Run Application` and docker containers should be spinned up
 2. Open `http://localhost:8080/q/swagger-ui` for openapi documentation
 3. Open `http://localhost:8081/` to access [Kowl](https://cloudhut.dev/) - the Kafka UI
+4. Run `Consumer Test` to see Kafka Companion and Testcontainers Kafka in action